-We record compensation costs related to our unit-based awards, which currently include Common Units issued as Profits Interests, based on the fair value of such awards.
+We record compensation costs related to our unit-based awards, which currently include profits interests units, based on the fair value of such awards.
 Compensation expense is recognized over the vesting period during which an employee is required to provide services in exchange for the award.
 All unit-based awards are expensed on a straight-line basis over the vesting period, which is generally four years.